FreezeTheCoder/Customer-Churn-Prediction-using-3-Different-ML-Algorithms/README.md

 Hi,

-I ran a custommer churn prediction model using 3 different machine learning algorithms on Python.
+I ran a customer churn prediction model using 3 different machine learning algorithms on Python.

 I wanted to identify the model that is most accurate for this specific problem.
 I am working on finding ways to improve the accuracy of these models.
 Here are my findings.